ljdnielsen/ljdnielsen.github.io/README.md

 # **BRINGING GENOMICS TO NATURALISTS**

-### **By democraticing the access to sequencing, breeding, natural products discovery and global trade we can nuture natures diversity together**
+### **By democratizing the access to sequencing, breeding, natural products discovery and global trade we can nurture nature's diversity together.**

 ## **PORTFOLIO**